marco-peer/icdar24/README.md

 ## Questions

 If you have questions, feel free to contact me.
-The paper will be also publicly available if accepted at ICDAR, otherwise I will upload it to arxiv!